 During this planning meeting, we discussed the areas of potential DA specialist involvement:

-Raw data pre-processing.
+Raw data pre-processing

-Data validation and reconciliation.

-Random records sampling and bill recalculation.
+Run JET and deliver results

-Power BI dashboard visualization.
+Power BI dashboard visualization

 As discussed during the planning meeting detailed above, the DA Specialist team has the appropriate Data Analytics skills, knowledge, and experience necessary to complete the audit procedures summarized in this memorandum.
 The members of the DA Specialist team who perform the requested procedures in support of the audit have fulfilled or will have fulfilled all the internal requirements necessary to perform the requested procedures on an audit in accordance with firm policies, including completing the required audit-related training for specialists.
 If a member of the DA Specialist team participating on the audit has not fulfilled all the internal requirements necessary to perform the requested procedures on an audit, the following will be communicated to the auditors on the engagement team: (1) the specialist’s name, (2) the level of the specialist, (3) the reason the specialist did not meet the requirements, and (4) information as to how the specialist complied with the guidance in DTTL AAM 22900-2, Using the Work of an Auditor’s Internal Specialist (e.g., has been supervised and reviewed by someone who has met the requirements).